diana-hep/oamap/README.rst

 To keep things simple and language-independent, OAMap schemas are defined by seven generators: **Primitive**, **List**, **Union**, **Record**, **Tuple**, **Pointer**, and **Extension** (PLURTPE: *plur-teep*).
 Thus, you can't put function objects or transient types such as file handles into an object described by OAMap, but you can make arbitrary graphs using pointers, heterogeneous collections using unions, and interpret these data in special ways at runtine with extensions.
 Each generator is described below.

-Every schema has a JSON representation:
+Every schema has a JSON representation, which you can save as metadata describing the object.

 .. code-block:: python